 This small island undoubtedly has many budget lodgings that line the middle, off Long Beach and Coral Bay.
 Most appear to have been constructed in the 80s with minimal maintenance since then.
 But some are highly recommended by budget bloggers.

 For many of the cheaper stays, bookings must be made over the phone or via a form on their website, rather than through platforms like Booking.com.
-But this article isn’t recommending dorms, I left that behind in my 20s. 🙂 However, stick around if you want those value-for-money finds.
+But this article isn’t recommending hostels, I left that behind in my 20s. 🙂 However, stick around if you want those value-for-money finds.

 In 2024, Perhentian Marriott Resort & Spa opened on Kecil.
 Some people have commented that it has taken away a significant portion of the jungle to accommodate it, which is sad to hear.
 Interestingly, however, I’ve noticed that many other hotels on the islands are reviewed more favourably since then, which may be because it has provided a fresh injection of healthy competition.
 While I hope the development here doesn’t turn into another Koh Lipe, I can only hope that a resort of this size will give back to the community in more ways than just jobs, and perhaps lead the way with sustainable initiatives.